Cognition-inspired homeostasis can balance conflicting needs in robots: Results

 \nhypothesis A robot running the \cah{} architecture will survive no longer with the \cdm{} component than with the threshold component.

-The design of the architecture described in section~\ref{sec:architecture} was such that the \cdm{} could be replaced by another component that provides different signals, based on the values of the internal sensors.
-The threshold component (described in section~\ref{sec:architecture}) is used in this way, and has a simple threshold mechanism.
-The output switches from 0 to 1 once the charge value drops below the control threshold of 2.5 (see table \ref{tab:robot:internal_sensors}, respectively for temperature).
+The design of the system described in section~\ref{sec:artf_cogn} was such that the \cdm{} could be replaced by another component that provides different signals, based on the values of the internal sensors.
+The control case uses a simple threshold mechanism to achieve this and provide a viable alternative to the \cdm{}.
+The control output switches from 0 to 1 once the charge value drops below the control threshold of 2.5 (see appendix for calculation of appropriate control threshold values).

-The threshold value for the control system was calculated from the amount of time it takes for the robot to get to the light source it is searching for.
-This was determined empirically as 45 seconds (the upper quartile of the data represented by fig.~\ref{fig:robot:results:attractor_timing}).
-Using this value for traversing the environment, the threshold can be calculated as 2.0.
-In order to take into account the variability of working in a noisy environment, the threshold was increased slightly to 2.5, allowing 54 seconds in the worst case for the robot to find its way between light sources.
-This also helps to reduce the chance of a false positive result by making it easier for the control setup to survive for longer.
+Due to the amount of time that robot lab experiments take, we constructed a simulated environment that mirrors the lab setup (see fig.~\ref{fig:robot:results:sim_homeo:setup}).
+Through this simulation, we are able to demonstrate the behaviour of the system in an idealised environment, before confirming the behaviour in a real-world lab setup.
+The simulation uses the same C++ code as the real robot, wrapped in Python and using Turtle graphics to represent the environment and robot.
+This code is available through the Github repository linked at the top of this article.

+Fig.~\ref{fig:robot:results:sim_homeo:boxplots} shows the time for which a simulated robot is able to survive in the environment with the CDM and control setups.
+The data show a clear distinction between the \cdm{} and control case, as supported by the statistical tests showing a significant difference between the distributions.

 Fig.~\ref{fig:robot:results:example_graphs} shows the path of one run (a) with the \cdm{} in place.
 The graph in (b) shows a subset of the internal sensor data provided to the \cdm{} component for the duration of the experimental run.
-The robot was allowed to continue running until it reached 29 minutes, at which point it would be stopped\footnote{29 minutes comes from the maximum amount of time the camera could record for}.
+The robot was allowed to continue running until it reached 29 minutes, at which point it would be stopped\footnote{the limit of 29 minutes is a consequence of the maximum length of time for which the camera could record}.
 The traces show that the robot is able to perform a task while preventing itself from running low on charge.